vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **CMD**: Chapter review

 **SAY**: Another very big day today.
 We've covered a lot of very new concepts.
-Please tell one of us instructors
-         if you are struggling.
+         Please tell one of us instructors if you are struggling.
 Next week we will continue to work on this climate plotting project.
 We will also share your work on the other projects.
 Please try to spend a couple of hours this week working on them before the next session.

+**SAY**: By the way.
+You can now, officially, call yourselves programmers :) That doesn't
+         mean you should ignore the rest of the course.
+But you should now know enough to build useful programs.

 ### 17:00